 Singapore has for years drawn tourists with Universal Studios.
 Malaysia boasts Asia’s first Legoland.
 And in 2016, Shanghai got its own Disneyland, joining Hong Kong and Tokyo as the only Asian cities hosting the most popular theme park brand in the world.
-And it’s no wonder that the ‘happiest place on earth’ has set its sights on mainland China.
+And it’s no wonder that the ‘happiest place on earth’ has set its sights on the Chinese mainland.
 A 2014 report by construction consultancy AECOM said the country’s theme-park attendance exceeded 108 million visitors in 2012 and 2013, and estimated that by 2020 theme park turnout would outpace the market in the United States.
 International brands want in, and local developers are paying more attention to originality and quality.
 Here are some of the parks already leading the way…

 Ever since its debut in Shenzhen in 2002, the Happy Valley amusement park chain has been capturing the hearts of thrill seekers.
 And the brand has been ambitious, opening several parks across the country, including in Beijing, Wuhan and Shanghai – its eighth park is due to open in Nanjing in 2020.
 Of all the Happy Valley parks, the one in Chengdu, opened in 2009, is the most kid-friendly.
 There’s the pirate show that cost RMB 20 million (HK$23.6 million) to build, while magic shows and wandering clowns are ready to entertain.

 Other attractions include dance shows, a circus and a cartoon cinema.
 In 2013, the park invested RMB 500 million (HK$590 million) in an extension of its Happy Light Year section, which showcases high-tech features such as a 4D theatre.
 Family-friendly rides abound, but there are still plenty of hair-raising options for the daredevils out there, too.